PM-Notes/Prince2/README.md

 2. Assess
 The issue will be subject to an Impact Analysis to determine the impact on:
-- Project performance targets (time, cost, qualty, scope)
+- Project performance targets (time, cost, quality, scope)
 - Project Business Case (especially the impact on benefits)
 - Project Risk Profile (e.g the impact of the overall risk exposure of the project)
   - Risk Profile > Issue Register (results entered into the Issue Register) > Issue Report